Alvarodevs/Food-A-Week---Final-project/README.md

 ## Thanks for the advice and patience to our tutor, and mentors

-@enaguero
+@enaguero,
-citar luis
+citar luis,
-citar Sergio
+citar Sergio,
-citar Diego
+citar Diego.